wilddamon/find-nearby-water/README.md

 cached data (resulting from cache\_water\_points.py) water features within the METRO_RADIUS and REGIONAL_RADIUS specified in the file (100m and 500m).
 It outputs the results to a file in the outputs directory.
-It also accumulates some statistics about what was found, and outputs those to a file in the outputs directory.

 Options:
 *filename* (required) the path to a .csv file containing the input data.